aws-samples/eks-alb-istio-with-tls/README.md

 > Note: Make sure to use your own valid domain and certificate **arn**.

-Once ingress is installed, it will provision AWS Application Load Balancer, bind it with ACM certificate for HTTPS traffic and forward traffic to istio resources inside EKS cluster.
+Once ingress is installed, it will provision AWS Application Load Balancer, bind it with ACM certificate for HTTPS traffic and forward traffic to Istio resources inside EKS cluster.
 You can get generated manifest of Ingress resource using

 ```bash
 kubectl get ingress gw-ingress -n istio-system -o yaml